HMOs and Selective Licensing

 Furthermore, in 2016 Southwark Council introduced a Selective Licensing Scheme and ALL landlords in the road have to register their properties, even if they are let to a single household.

 It is vital that landlords understand their general legal obligations including those for HMOs.
 Locally, these are now overlaid with Southwark Council’s own regulations.
 These are complex matters and if you are not confident that you are up-to-date, it will be worth seeking specialist professional advice.
+The following article is a good reminder of responsibilities when it comes to HMOs.
+HMO Legislation (Property118 site)

 If you require reliable work people to make adaptations (e.g. spotlight upgrade, installing fire resistant strips around doors, etc.) see the Recommended Tradespeople page.